tocots/Pdf-picture-convert-to-word/README.md

 --------
 # Features
 --------
--In a Windows environment, batch convert PDF files to images and store them in individual folders.
+- In a Windows environment, batch convert PDF files to images and store them in individual folders.
--To insert the images from each folder into a Word document in sequence.
+- To insert the images from each folder into a Word document in sequence.

 # Requirements
 ------------